Table of Contents:

 The Water Bureau will work with its community partners to ensure ratepayers remain apprised through plan development, design, construction, and operations.

-The bureau’s Interim Measures Plan, due to OHA by October 11, 2017, will detail how the bureau will continue its protective measures while the filtration plant is being built.
+The bureau’s Interim Measures Agreement with OHA, to be signed by November 22, 2017, will detail how the bureau will continue its protective measures while the filtration plant is being built.